cheran99/Setting-Up-A-Basic-Firewall/README.md

 ![image](https://github.com/user-attachments/assets/e37a48db-531b-410e-97af-a09b9b93c95f)

 Next, click "Settings" on the newly created virtual machine, and go to the "Network" section.
-For Adapter 1, select "NAT" as the adapter to act as the WAN interface to enable an internet connection.
+For Adapter 1, select "NAT" or "Bridged Adapter" as the adapter to act as the WAN interface to enable an internet connection.
 For Adapter 2, select "Internal Network" to act as a LAN interface.

 ![image](https://github.com/user-attachments/assets/f6184b9c-c928-4ee1-8d7e-aad7c26bda18) ![image](https://github.com/user-attachments/assets/32c584b5-f97c-408c-a4df-9602abb916ca)

 Once this is set, click "Ok" and start the virtual machine.

-You will be asked to install pfSense upon starting the virtual machine.
+You will be asked to install pfSense when starting the virtual machine.

 ![image](https://github.com/user-attachments/assets/af30792c-6e06-4ddb-9367-5db527c3c7cd)